ibm-cloud-docs/Db2onCloud/iam.md

 The following restrictions are with regard to IAM authentication:

 * IAM authentication for a Db2 client that is connecting to a Db2 server is only supported over an SSL connection.
 * IBMid federation is supported to allow custom user management portal or server to be used for authentication.
 Such support does not include any group federation.
+Currently, AppID support is not provided although this support will be added in the future
 * IAM authentication for database federation is not supported.
 * Running IDA and user-defined extension (UDX) commands through CLPPlus are not supported.
 * Type 2 JDBC Driver is not supported.